terrapower/armi/doc/user/tutorials/making_your_first_app.rst

 ================================

 In this tutorial we will build a nuclear analysis application that runs (dummy) neutron flux and thermal/hydraulics calculations.
-Real applications that do real analysis can be modeled after this starting point.
+Applications that do real analysis can be modeled after this starting point.

 We'll assume you have the :doc:`ARMI Framework installed </user/user_install>` already.